Skip to main content

 “The advisors took a lot of the responsibility that a student would typically have to do on their own, of gathering transcripts, reaching out to old schools, and getting all this information; they took on that responsibility to help alleviate the process for [the] incoming student … It showed the commitment to the success of the student,” Tanesha said.

 At SNHU, learners who transfer in more credits, up to 90, have higher year-over-year retention rates.
 Many SNHU learners have unique credit transfer stories, with more than 1 in 4 having enrolled at 3 or more higher education institutions before coming to SNHU.
 One recent graduate, Anson Owen, tried six different schools over 20 years before completing his degree.
 Throughout his college journey he struggled with housing insecurity, job instability, and health issues.
-After his wife lost her eyesight, he became the sole earner for his family and is planning to use his degree to make a career change.
+After his wife became visually impaired, he became the sole earner for his family and is planning to use his degree to make a career change.
 Jeffrey Koutnik, a veteran and great-grandfather, graduated with his B.S. in Business Administration after starting his college journey more than 45 years ago.
 He is 64 and planning to use his new degree to advance his career at an Air Force base.

 CHEPP’s report argues the transfer of credit should be a key strategy to improving economic security and social mobility because “it reduces costs for non-linear pathways to a degree, especially for historically underrepresented and underserved learners.”
 Non-linear pathways that include transferring credit “should be a more affordable and more widely accessible option, especially to those learners who have disconnected from higher education for some time and who have skills and experiences from non-traditional sources.”